How To Tell The Sex Of A Baby Mallard

 Both males and females have blue feathers on their wings, known as a speculum.
 However, males develop white tail feathers, light feathers along their sides, and a black curly tail feather that females do not have.
 Females stay drab tan with black markings that will help camouflage them among the rushes while nesting.

-Last resort — vent sexing
+Last resort — vent sexing by a professional

-Vent sexing can permanently injure your duckling's tender genitals.
-Should it be a matter of importance to know the gender of your ducklings before they mature, an avian or farm vet is your best resource for accurately and safely determining gender by vent sexing and showing you how to do it correctly.
+A sure way to tell whether you have male or female ducks is to vent sex them at 1 to 2 days old (look for the presence of a penis or vagina).
+However, vent sexing can permanently injure your duckling's tender genitals.
+Should it be a matter of importance to know the sex of your ducklings before they mature, an avian or farm vet is your best resource for accurately and safely determining this by vent sexing.